51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 The workflow allows you to edit and inject different types of information into the mission package.
 Each type of information has its own subdirectory in the `src\` subdirectory of the mission directory.
-Generally, you will put relevant files into the appropriate subdirectory and edit a settings file to make changes.
+Generally, you will put relevant files into the appropriate subdirectory and edit a settings file to incorporate the information into the mission.
 The build scripts will use the settings and relevant files to assemble the `.miz` packages at build time via the `build.cmd` script.

 > The workflow uses Lua tables to specify settings.
 Though often it should be clear how
 > to change the settings file, an basic understanding of Lua tables may be helpfu.
 See this